MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-manage-inputs-outputs-pipeline.md

 # [Azure CLI](#tab/cli)

-To download the outputs of a child component that isn't promoted to pipeline level, first list all child job entities of a pipeline job and then use similar code to download the outputs.
+To download the outputs of a child component, first list all child jobs of a pipeline job and then use similar code to download the outputs.

 ```azurecli
 # List all child jobs in the job and print job details in table format